 However, the solution isn't to have numerous short-term contracts.
 It's to change the pricing strategy.

 Billing through a consultant retainer fee agreement is the better solution.
-Having a consultant retainer agreement in place means that you will be paid in advance by the client and the client will gain access to your expertise; thus the client will be paying for a dedicated consultant for a particular period, mostly monthly.
+Having a consulting retainer agreement PDF in place means that you will be paid in advance by the client and the client will gain access to your expertise; thus the client will be paying for a dedicated consultant for a particular period, mostly monthly.

 In ingenuous terms, a retainer agreement is a legal agreement between a company/client and a service provider to work together over a long period on several projects.
 The consulting fee agreement, sets details of the retainer arrangement and could include the extent of the engagement, the payment details, or the retainer fees for consultants, and the termination process.

-Benefits of working with a retainer agreement:
+Benefits of working with a consulting retainer agreement PDF: